Pregnancy and Postpartum (Perinatal) Mood Disorders

 - Call the Mental Health and Addictions Phone Line at 1-833-553-6983 (toll-free)

 - Visit a Mental Health Walk-In Clinic to speak with a registered mental health therapist; or

 There are a number of online resources available that can help you learn more about depression and anxiety, how you may be feeling, and what you and your family may be able to do to help.
 View the Online Resources-Self Help for Anxiety and/or Depression During Pregnancy or After the Birth of Your Baby.

 For more information see the Postpartum Mood Disorders brochure.

 What can your Public Health Nurse do to help?

-- New parents are invited to participate in screening for perinatal depression and anxiety using the Edinburgh Postnatal Depression Scale (EPDS) screening tool at their child’s 2 month child health clinic visit.
-If you are concerned about how you are feeling, your Public Health Nurse can assist you to complete the Edinburgh Postnatal Depression Scale (EPDS) screening tool before your child’s appointment.
+New parents are invited to participate in screening for perinatal depression and anxiety using the Edinburgh Postnatal Depression Scale screening tool at their child’s two-month health clinic visit.
+If you are concerned about how you are feeling, your Public Health Nurse can assist you to complete the Edinburgh Postnatal Depression Scale screening tool before your child’s appointment.
 Contact your local Public Health Nursing office and ask to speak to a nurse.

 Your Public Health Nurse can provide support and assist you to get the help best suited for your needs.